Recipe – Insalata Caprese

 Spinach & Ricotta Cannelloni Spinach and ricotta cannelloni is an easy dish that can be prepared a few hours ahead of time, then just put in the oven at the last minute – perfect for casual entertaining.
 I use Barilla cannelloni tubes that don’t need to be cooked before filling, the moisture from the sauce […]

 Pesto Tagliatelle How often do you buy a bunch of basil, use a dozen leaves or so in a sauce or salad then wonder what to do with the rest?
-The answer’s easy, pesto, the famous bright green sauce of Liguria.
-Pesto means ‘to pound’ as this sauce is traditionally made using a mortar and […]
+The answer’s easy, pesto, the famous bright green sauce of Liguria; though if you’re buying basil specifically to make pesto, get a pot of living […]

-Eggplant Parmigiana Despite the name, which suggests a connection with the northern Italian town of Parma, Eggplant Parmigiana is typically southern Italian.
-It’s traditional to Naples and the surrounding countryside, which is famous for the delicate fresh mozzarella made from buffalo milk (I use one from Vannella Cheese), and also popular in Calabria and Sicily. […]
+Eggplant Parmigiana Eat Eggplant Parmigiana with me in Parma on a Small Group Food & Wine Tour Despite the name, which suggests a connection with the northern Italian town of Parma, Eggplant Parmigiana is typically southern Italian.
+It’s traditional to Naples and the surrounding countryside, which is famous for the delicate fresh mozzarella made from […]

-Gnocchi alla Sorrentina This deliciously simple dish is named for the town of Sorrento on Italy’s Amalfi coast.
-I first ate it at Trattoria Da Ciccio, a family-run restaurant perched on a cliff edge just north of Amalfi, where the tomatoes used are grown on the terraces of the family farm in Scala, a village […]
+Gnocchi alla Sorrentina This deliciously simple dish is so easy even a child can make it (see video below).
+It’s named for the town of Sorrento on Italy’s Amalfi coast and I first ate it at Trattoria Da Ciccio.
+This family-run restaurant is perched on a cliff edge just north of Amalfi, and the tomatoes […]